Certora/gambit/README.md

 You can download prebuilt Gambit binaries for Mac and Linux from our [releases](https://github.com/Certora/gambit/releases) page.

-To build Gambit from source, clone this repository and run
+To build Gambit from source, clone [the Gambit repository](https://github.com/Certora/gambit) and run

 ```
 cargo install --path .